paulie-o74/Demit-SB/TESTING.md

 ## JS Validation

 [JSHint](https://jshint.com/) was used to validate the JavaScript/Jquery of the website.
-No issues were found.
+No major issues were found.

 *Go back to the [top](#table-of-contents)*